Breastfeeding Continuity of Care

 The Safe Routes to School program encourages and provides opportunities for children and families to make bicycling and walking to school safe and appealing.
 It is offered in partnership with the DeKalb County School District and the National Center for Safe Routes to School.

-Contact each church or view its flyer for more information:
+Contact each church and view the flyer for more information:

 The LEAD DeKalb strategies are funded by a Racial and Ethnic Approaches to Community Health (REACH) grant from the Centers for Disease Control and Prevention.

 For more information on LEAD DeKalb, call (404) 508-7847 or email firstname.lastname@example.org.